HSchmale16/Holiday-Lights-Display-System/README.md

 This program has some odd limitations.
 * It can run up to 2 clients with the current arduino sketch.
 It needs to be modified to use a handshake protocal with the server.
+* There can be no spaces in audio file names

 #How To Build
 This is written with assumption that you're running a Fedora or yum based distro.